 This is not cold theology.
 This is the warmest comfort in the universe.
 If your salvation depends on your decision, then every moment of doubt, every season of weakness, every dark night of the soul puts your eternity at risk.
 But if your salvation depends on God's decision — on the sovereign, unchanging, irrevocable choice of the One who never gives up on His own — then nothing in all creation can separate you from His love.

 This is not a modern invention.
-Augustine preached it in the fifth century: "It is not that we first believe and then are elected, but that we are elected and then believe."
+Augustine preached it in the fifth century — we are not elected because we first believed, but elected so that we might believe.
 Martin Luther staked the Reformation on it.
-Spurgeon thundered it to ten thousand people every Sunday.
-Jonathan Edwards watched God use it to ignite the greatest revival in American history.
+Jonathan Edwards watched God use it to wake New England.
+Spurgeon thundered it to thousands every Sunday.
 These truths are not a theological opinion held by a faction.
 They are the heartbeat of every genuine awakening the church has ever known — because when the church discovers that God saves, the church catches fire.

 That is what the doctrines of grace teach.
 Not five abstract theological propositions.
 One breathtaking reality: you were rescued by a God who would not take no for an answer — because He loved you before you existed, and He will love you after the stars burn out.